-- 1. Check if the motor is correctly aligned; - 2.
-Check if the motor feet were fixed with the torque recommended in this manual.
-The motor must be doweled to the base; - 3.
-Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
-Check if the motor is properly grounded; - 5.
-Measure the insulation resistance of the windings, making sure they are within the specified value; - Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, when necessary; - 7.
+- Check if the motor is correctly aligned; - Check if the motor feet were fixed with the torque 2. recommended in this manual.
+The motor must be doweled to the base: - Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - Check if the motor is properly grounded; - Measure the insulation resistance of the windings, 5. making sure they are within the specified value; - 6.
+Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, when necessary: - 7.
 Check if the bearings are not damaged, if they are properly fixed and aligned; - Check if the bearings are properly lubricated.
 The lubricant must be of the type specified on the nameplate.
 Check the oil level of oil-lubricated bearings.
-Bearings with forced lubrication must have the oil pressure and flow as specified in their nameplate; - Check if the field control and the excitation system are properly connected according to the instruction in the specific installation manual; - 10.
-Check if the protection relay is parameterized and operating according to the selectivity study; - Check if the power grid cables are properly connected to the motor main terminals and ensure they are properly tightened and no short-circuit possibility exists; - Inspect the cooling system.
+Bearings with forced lubrication must have the oil pressure and flow as specified in their nameplate: - Check if the field control and the excitation system are properly connected according to the instruction in the specific installation manual; - 10.
+Check if the protection relay is parameterized and operating according to the selectivity study; - 11.
+Check if the power grid cables are properly connected to the motor main terminals and ensure that they are properly tightened and no short-circuit possibility exists: - 12.
+Inspect the cooling system.
 In water-cooled motors, inspect the operation of the radiator water supply system.
 In motors with forced ventilation, check the rotation direction of the fans; - 13.
 Motor air inlets and outlets must be unobstructed; - 14.
 The moving parts of the motor must be protected to prevent accidents; - 15.
 The terminal box covers must be properly fastened; - 16.
-Test the high-pressure oil injection system (if any), ensuring its proper operation; - Check if the brake is properly fixed and adjusted (if any).
+Test the high-pressure oil injection system (if any), ensuring its proper operation; - 17.
+Check if the brake is properly fixed and adjusted (if any).
 Check the operation of the brake control panel; - 18.
 Test the hydraulic unit operation (if any), ensuring its proper operation; - 19.
-Check if the purging and pressurization device (if any) is properly installed and adjusted according to its nameplate. - 20.
-When spinning the motor rotor, check if it does not present strange noises.
+When rotating the motor rotor, check if it does not present strange noises.